 To perform a proper one-arm row, do the following:

 - Stand off to the side of a flat bench with a dumbbell on the floor.
-The body should be perpendicular, not parallel, to the length of the bench.

 - Position the feet shoulder-width apart and slightly bend the knees.
 Alternatively, place one knee on the bench.